TaylorResearchLab/CANTOS/README.md

 2. Navigate to the following Open Science Foundation website to find the embeddings data files needed to run CANTOS: https://doi.org/10.17605/OSF.IO/DBGWN </br>
 3. Under the files section, locate the file titled "Embeddings.zip" and click it. </br>
 4. On the next page click the download button in the File Metadata section, a zip file will be downloaded. </br>
-5. Unzip the file and store the OPEN AI embeddings files in the data directory of the cloned GitHub repository: </br>
+5. Unzip the file and store the embeddings files in the data directory of the cloned GitHub repository: </br>

 | File Name             | Directory    |
 | :---------------------|:-------------|